 1) The negative impacts of labelling food

-Cheating or eating foods we consider bad or naughty usually include foods that are packed with sugar or fat, like chocolate.
+Cheating or eating foods we consider ‘bad’ or ‘naughty’ usually include foods that are packed with sugar and/or fat, like chocolate.
 Now I don’t know about you, but I find chocolate anything BUT undesirable, especially when I’m trying to stick to a certain diet.
 The cravings can become stronger when you tell yourself something is bad.
 It’s like telling a child not to play with fire.

 The effects of labelling food

 We are all different and some will struggle with perfectionism in diets, more than others.
-Everyone is different and you may have experienced one, none or all of the impacts of a strict diet and negative labelling of certain foods.
+You may have experienced one, none or all of the impacts of a strict diet and negative labelling of certain foods.
 Unfortunately, I’ve experienced all of these in the last 5 years:

 - the body’s nutritional needs go unmet;